sosuisen/git-documentdb/docs-api/git-documentdb.collection.update_1.md

 ## Remarks

-- Throws DocumentNotFoundError if specified data does not exist.
+- Throws DocumentNotFoundError if a specified data does not exist.
 It might be better to use put() instead of update().

 - The saved file path is `${GitDocumentDB#workingDir}/${Collection#collectionPath}/${shortId}.json` .

-- If shortId is undefined, it is automatically generated.

 - An update operation is not skipped even if no change occurred on a specified data.